ethanplunkett/gridkernel/README.md

 ## Installation

-This package imports on rasterprocess so inherits that package's dependence on windows.
+This package imports rasterprocess so inherits that package's dependence on windows.

 Use the code below to install gridprocess